 Most of these products do not need anything fancy.
 A lot of these products are already staples in the home.
 Researching these products to see where they can best be stored will also improve the usability span.

 Baking soda can become clumpy, so storing this in a seal tight container is one of the best ways I have found to preserve it.
 When storing, also think about ease of use.
 If I need baking soda for my recipe walking to the cleaning closet is not ideal.
-Keeping this product in an airtight container with my spices may work better.
+Keeping this product in an airtight container with my spices does work better.

 Find what works best and it may not always be a cleaning closet.